-The Camelina Assets include: three issued U.S. patents on Camelina Sativa varieties; a substantial portfolio of other IP assets, all of the seller's intellectual property related to the research, development, breeding and/or genetic development of Camelina; germplasm; licenses, consents, permits, variances, certifications and approvals granted by any governmental agencies relating to Camelina operations; machines, equipment, tractors and vehicles used in Camelina operations; the name "Sustainable Oils" and the Sustainable Oils logo; and certain trade secrets, know-how, and technical data.
+The Camelina Assets, at the time, included: three issued U.S. patents on Camelina Sativa varieties; a substantial portfolio of other IP assets, all of the seller's intellectual property related to the research, development, breeding and/or genetic development of Camelina; germplasm; licenses, consents, permits, variances, certifications and approvals granted by any governmental agencies relating to Camelina operations; machines, equipment, tractors and vehicles used in Camelina operations; the name "Sustainable Oils" and the Sustainable Oils logo; and certain trade secrets, know-how, and technical data.
 Our goal is to continue, and expand, the operations of Sustainable Oils (although such operations may be conducted under a new subsidiary), and to obtain additional funding for that subsidiary.

 We paid for the Camelina Assets by issuing to Targeted Growth, Inc. (i) a secured promissory note in the principal amount of \$1,300,000 (the "Promissory Note") and (ii) an aggregate of 40,000,000 shares of our common stock.
-The Promissory Note was originally secured by certain of the machines, equipment, tractors and vehicles that we purchased to Targeted Growth, Inc. In September 2014, we renegotiated the terms fo the agreement and returned these machines, tractors, vehicle to Targeted Growth, Inc. in consideration for a reduction of outstanding balance of the Promissory Note and the extension of the maturity date of the Promissory Note to December 31, 2014.
-The current note is no longer secured by any assets.
+The Promissory Note was originally secured by certain of the machines, equipment, tractors and vehicles that we purchased to Targeted Growth, Inc. In September 2014, we renegotiated the terms of the agreement and returned these machines, tractors, vehicle to Targeted Growth, Inc. in consideration for accrued interest and the extension of the maturity date of the Promissory Note.
+The promissroy note is payable on demand, no longer is secured by any assets, and its payment is only tied to future revenue generated by the Camelina assets.

 The purchase price for the Sustainable Oils, LLC membership interests was \$100.
-Sustainable Oils' assets included 295,000 pounds of "certified" Camelina seeds to be used or sold for the production of Camelina feedstock.
-The liabilities of Sustainable Oils include an approximately \$2.3 million liability to UOP LLC, which is secured by a lien on the three patents we acquired as part of the Camelina Assets.
+Sustainable Oils' assets included inventory of "certified" Camelina seeds to be used or sold for the production of Camelina feedstock.
+The liabilities of Sustainable Oils include an approximately \$2.3 million liability to, which is secured by a lien on the three patents we acquired as part of the Camelina Assets.
 We did not, however, assume the foregoing \$2.3 million liability.
 In order to facilitate our Camelina operations, we have also entered into a long-term license agreement with Targeted Growth, Inc. under which Targeted Growth granted us a world-wide, exclusive license for the use of certain of its patented intellectual property with our future Camelina operations.
 The license requires us to pay a royalty commencing with the commercialization of the covered intellectual properties.
-We have also subleased a portion of Targeted Growth's Bozeman, Montana research facility, where SusOils had previously performed its research and development.
-We will continue Camelina research and development at that same facility with the support, as needed by certain employees of Targeted Growth, who will provide services to us under a separate Services Agreement, on an as needed, cost pass-through basis.
+We will continue Camelina research and development in Bozeman Montana with the support, as needed by certain employees or subcontractors of Targeted Growth, who will provide services to us under a separate Services Agreement, on an as needed, cost pass-through basis.